 The project expenditure is financed through the general budget.
-In 2022, actual project expenditure was U.S.\$620.5 million, as compared to U.S.\$531.7 million in 2021 and U.S.\$584.9 million in 2020.
-In 2023, actual project expenditure, according to preliminary figures, was U.S.\$731.4 million.
+In 2024, according to preliminary figures, actual project expenditure was U.S.\$723.4 million, as compared to U.S.\$737.3 million in 2023, U.S.\$620.5 million in 2022 and U.S.\$531.7 million in 2021.

 Project expenditure with Government funds principally consist of housing projects, road improvements and maintenance and construction of new roads, the improvement and development of storm-water and waste-water networks and construction and healthcare projects.
 A number of projects are funded from the GCC Development Fund, including housing, road and other major infrastructure projects.
-See "-Government Budget-Budget revenues and expenditures- Non-budget expenditures".
+See "-Government Budget-Budget revenues and expenditures-Non-budget expenditures".
 Planned project expenditures in the next ten years are expected to be funded by Government funds with other sources of project financing, including PPPs, grants, soft loans from regional funding entities, export credit agencies and Islamic and commercial financing.